abreis/swift-gissumo/doc/Statistics.md

   Prints statistics of cell saturation in the city.

+* decisionCCE (trigger)

+  Prints the intermediate and final metrics used to compute the decision score when the CellCoverageEffects decision algorithm is selected.

-* detailedDecisions (trigger)
+* decisionDetailCCE (trigger)

-  Prints a detailed log of all RSU election decisions, complete with all coverage maps received, resulting local maps, etcetera.
+  Prints a detailed log of all RSU election decisions, complete with all coverage maps received, resulting local maps, etcetera, for the CellCoverageEffects algorithm.

+* decisionWPM (trigger)

+  Prints the metrics used to compute the decision score when the WeightedProductModel decision algorithm is selected.

+* movingAverageWPM (interval)

+  Prints an exponential moving average of past decisions' signal and saturation stats of the winning combination.

 * obstructionMask (end)

   Prints the map of obstructions being used for statistics, after cropping.

-* decisionCellCoverageEffects (trigger)

-  Prints the intermediate and final metrics used to compute the decision score when the CellCoverageEffects decision algorithm is selected.

 * packetTrace (immediate)